damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-runner-with-docker.md

 ### Using Shared Runners

-GitLab provides a number of servers with GitLab Runner installed.
+GitLab Inc. provides a number of servers with GitLab Runner installed.
 On Runners page (Settings -> Runners), we can see the list of currently available runners.
 We should see that Shared Runners are already available for us, so we can immediately queue our first build by simply pushing our gitlab-ci.yml file to our repository.
 We can track the progress of our build on the [Builds page](https://gitlab.com/ahmetkizilay/test-nodejs-project/builds).